hadwi537/UniGuideOnline/README.md

 #### Setup Backend

 First we need to initialize the backend DynamoDB database.
 To do this, first navigate to https://console.aws.amazon.com/dynamodb/ to bring up the DynamoDB interface.
 From here, we then create a table named `paper_table` with primary partition key `paper_code`.
 Note that once created, successive restarts of the AWS learner lab will restart the table automatically, so no further effort is required.

-The data
+Below is detailed the `paper` entity that comprises the `paper_table` collection.

 ![alt text](https://github.com/hadwi537/UniGuideOnline/blob/master/docs-assets/paper_erd.PNG?raw=true)

 #### API setup